hdi10/Cpp-Projects/README.md

 where T is the absolute temperature. b is a constant of proportionality called Wien's displacement constant, equal to 2.897771955...×10−3 m⋅K, or b ≈ 2898 μm⋅K.

 ![image](https://user-images.githubusercontent.com/63067128/169418868-f3da9962-b1eb-4d21-95ae-447d3abbf58a.png)

+Black-body radiation as a function of wavelength for various temperatures.
+Each temperature curve peaks at a different wavelength and Wien's law describes the shift of that peak.